Pittsburgh Defective Product Attorneys

 Helping Injured Clients in Allegheny County & Throughout Western PA Who Were Injured By Defective Products

 As consumers, we place a lot of trust in the safety of products we buy every day.
 In a perfect world, every product we use and buy is fit for use, safe and free from defects.
 But in reality, people all across the country are injured by dangerous products that were poorly designed, improperly manufactured or inadequately labeled.
 In fact, an average of six products are recalled every day in the United States because they are found to be harmful.
 Fortunately, legal recourse options are available to victims and their families.
 For more information, contact the dedicated Pittsburgh defective product attorneys at Goodrich & Geist, P.C. for a free consultation.

 From Dangerous Toys To Defective Drugs—Our Pittsburgh Defective Product Attorneys Have Handled All Types Of Cases

 At Goodrich & Geist, P.C., we have been helping individuals recover for injuries sustained from defective products for decades.
 We’ve successfully represented individuals and families who have been harmed by defective products such as:

 - Motorcycles and ATVs

 For answers to Frequently Asked Questions about defective product and product liability claims in Pittsburgh, PA, see the Goodrich & Geist, P.C. defective products FAQ page.

 Even A “Smoking Gun” Scenario Requires The Need For A Skilled Legal Professional

-At Goodrich & Geist, P.C., we know the law, employ a wide range of proven tactics and work with highly experienced technical experts to help prove your claim.
+At Goodrich & Geist, P.C., our dedicated Pittsburgh personal injury lawyers know the law, employ a wide range of proven tactics and work with highly experienced technical experts to help prove your claim.

 Frequently Asked Questions About Defective Products Claims in Allegheny County and Across Western Pennsylvania